hedzr/logg/README.md

 See also [CHANGELOG](CHANGELOG).

-> Since v1.0.0, the streaming calls changed their behaviour: `.WithXXX` will make a new instance as a child logger and apply the settings; `.SetXXX` will take the effects on the place.
+> Since v1 (soon), the streaming calls changed their behaviour: `.WithXXX` will make a new instance as a child logger and apply the settings; `.SetXXX` will take the effects on the place.
-> > NOTE: v0.7.0 is pre-release version of v1.0.0.
+> > NOTE: v0.7.x is pre-release version of v1.
 >
 > Since v0.5.7, `logg/slog` enables privacy hardening flags by default now.

 ## Motivation

-As an opt-in copy of `log/slog`, we provide an out-of-box colored text outputting logger with more verbs.
+As an opt-in copy of `log/slog`, we provide an out-of-the-box colored text outputting logger with more verbs (fatal, trace, verbose, ...).

 And an auto-optimized Verb: `Verbose(msg, args...)` would print logging contents only if build tag `verbose` defined.
 The point is it will be optimized completely in a default build.

 ## Guide

 ### Basics

-`logg/slog` provides package-level functions for logging, `Info`, `Error`, and so on They will be mapped to the builtin default logger.
+`logg/slog` has package-level functions for logging: `Info`, `Error`, and so on.
+They will be mapped to the builtin default logger (can be accessed by `Default()`).

 `Default()` returns the default logger and `SetDefult()` replaces it.